-- The student's Social Security Number and the household parent's of a dependent student's Social Security Numbers and birth dates - Student's Driver's License number - Federal Income Tax Information prior two years - Records of any untaxed income received in the household prior two years (child support, veteran's benefit, social security, proof of receipt of food stamps, and information on any child support PAID OUT OF THE STUDENT'S HOUSEHOLD for children not living in the student's household, etc.) - Information on any investments or assets (Not including the home or any monies set aside for retirement purposes).
+- The student's Social Security Number and the household parent's of a dependent student's Social Security Numbers and birth dates - Student's Driver's License number - Federal Income Tax Information prior two years - Records of any untaxed income received in the household prior two years (child support, veteran's benefits, social security, proof of receipt of food stamps, and information on any child support paid out of the student's household for children not living in the student's household, etc.) - Information on any investments or assets (Not including the home or any monies set aside for retirement purposes).